mpupat/tartanhacks-2026/README.md

 You need Python and node.js to run this project
 It has been tested with Python 3.13 and node.js 25.2.1

-To run a local demo, checkout the 'local_demo' branch first.

 ## Run the backend first
 create a python virtual environment :
 ```